Information about our phased plan to return to campus, and the measures we’ve put in place to ensure our community’s health, safety and wellbeing.

 - Are waiting for a COVID-19 test result - notify Campus Community so that we can provide any support you need (information will be confidential)

-- Feel unwell or have any symptoms, like a fever, chills or sweats, cough, sore throat, shortness of breath, runny nose or loss of sense of smell or other respiratory symptoms.
+- Feel unwell or have any symptoms, like a fever, chills or sweats, cough, sore throat, shortness of breath, runny nose or loss or change in sense of smell or other respiratory symptoms.
 If you do find yourself unwell, go and get tested for COVID-19.
 You can get tested at the University Health Service

 - Are currently required to self-quarantine (self-isolate)